 **Some of the links in this post are affiliate links.
 I am confident in the products I recommend – most have gone through some serious destructive testing at my house.
 I appreciate the small commission I earn when you click through the links.
 Please visit read my Disclosure page for more information.

-This family travel packing checklist is created based on years of family travel with babies to teens.
-After keeping my personal family vacation packing list on a basic spreadsheet, I decided to spruce it up and share it with your family.
+After keeping my personal family vacation packing list on a basic excel spreadsheet, I decided to spruce it up and share it with your family.

 I got tired of making the same list every time our family traveled together, so I started making master packing lists.
 Now when we travel, I print my checklist and start packing.

 By the way – have you seen our step-by-step guide to planning a perfect family vacation?
 That is the ultimate article taking you through each step of planning a family vacation with a free printable template.
 We even included some tips about leaving the house and the day you return home.
 Anyway, I’ll probably remind you at the end of the planning resources we have for you.

 I hope this article helps you remember all the things that need to make it in the suitcase for a family trip.
 I created a printable checklist for you that is prettier than my spreadsheet.
 Please download it and make your life a little easier!